alxwrd/advent-of-code/year_2017/day_03/README.md

 - Data from square 12 is carried 3 steps, such as: down, left, left.
 - Data from square 23 is carried only 2 steps: up twice.
 - Data from square 1024 must be carried 31 steps.

+How many steps are required to carry the data from the square identified in your puzzle input all the way to the access port?